davidalekna/elucidat/README.md

 ## Elucidat cinema app setup

-- `yarn install` dependencies for client
+- `yarn install` dependencies for the client
-- `yarn install` dependencies for server
+- `yarn install` dependencies for the server

-run following commands from root project folder
+run the following commands from the root project folder

 - terminal 1# `yarn backend-start`
 - terminal 2# `yarn start-frontend`